 Austin Richard Post, known by his stage name of Post Malone, is listed as an American hip-hop artist and guitarist.
-Despite the efforts of musicians such as Machine Gun Kelly to eliminate the topic of race when discussing a hip-hop artist, Post Malone is mostly known for being a white rapper.
+Despite the efforts of musicians like Machine Gun Kelly to eliminate the topic of race when discussing a hip-hop artist, Post Malone is mostly known for being a white rapper.

-While some of them claim they have to work harder than their black peers under the constant pressure of appealing to audiences of both sides, many critics in the black community feel that at times white rappers don’t take the craft seriously enough.
+While some of them claim they have to work harder than their black peers under the constant pressure of appealing to audiences of both sides, many critics in the black community feel that, at times, white rappers don’t take the craft seriously enough.

 Recently, Post Malone came under fire for his allegedly “drunk” comments in a recent interview (the interviewers later claimed that Post Malone hadn’t had much to drink at all).

-Malone allegedly said that “If you’re looking for lyrics, if you’re looking to cry, if you’re looking to think about life, don’t listen to hip-hop.”
+Malone allegedly said, “If you’re looking for lyrics, if you’re looking to cry, if you’re looking to think about life, don’t listen to hip-hop.”
 This statement understandably offended many people: those who are passionate about hip-hop, those who create meaningful hip-hop music and those whose life was changed by rap.
 To them, hip-hop represents their life, their hardships and familial bonds.

-Malone’s interview sparked a cultural outcry and public accusations of cultural appropriation.
+Malone’s interview sparked outcry and public accusations of cultural appropriation.
 It angered the black community over the belief that white people used black culture and their music to get ahead without actual understanding of what it is about, which, in this case, is Post Malone’s leaching off his black fan base in order to become famous and then casting them aside after he had made a name for himself.

 Post Malone is not the first white musician to come under fire for distasteful comments about black music.
 Miley Cyrus, after making almost an entire album with hip-hop-esque lyrics and scenery in collaboration with hip-hop producer Mike Will Made It, claimed that she “so wasn’t” hip-hop and implied that hip-hop music was degrading to women and that she couldn’t get behind it.